thdngan/palaeo/content/posts/heat.md

 ---
-title: "What is heat and how can you warm up something in space"
+title: What is heat and how can you warm up something in space
 date: 2022-06-25
 tags:
+  - notebooks
-- notebook
+  - physics
-- climate
+  - astrophysics
 ---